 Cover your plants like a pro (and for multiple days this time).

-The botanic garden’s aim when covering plants is to provide a physical layer of protection against the leaves so frost doesn’t form on the plant foliage and to trap in heat from the ground to insulate the plants.
-In fact, Moon and his team like to form tents or even tepees around the plants using feather-light frost cloth, which they can easily cut to specific sizes to address their needs.
-“To cover an entire bed of shrubs low to the ground, we’ll cut a piece that’s 20-30 feet long and eight to 10 feet wide and pin it down using what we call sod staples.”
+The botanic garden’s aim when covering plants is to provide a physical layer of protection against the leaves to trap in heat from the ground to insulate the plants so frost doesn’t form on the plant foliage.
+In fact, Moon and his team like to form tents or even tepees around the plants using feather-light frost cloth, which you can cut to specific sizes to address your needs.
+“To cover an entire bed of shrubs low to the ground, we’ll cut a piece that’s 20–30 feet long and eight to 10 feet wide and pin it down using what we call sod staples.”

-You can find frost cloth at most nurseries—“and Home Depot and Lowe’s sell a product called The Planket,” says Moon—to replicate the process, or you use old bed sheets.
-“If you can pin the fabric to the ground,” says Moon, “that helps trap that heat the ground has absorbed in the days prior to the cold coming—it’s almost a mini greenhouse effect.”
+You can find frost cloth at most nurseries—“and Home Depot and Lowe’s sell a product called the Planket,” Moon says—to replicate the process, or you use old bed sheets.
+“If you can pin the fabric to the ground, that helps trap that heat the ground has absorbed in the days prior to the cold coming—it’s almost a mini greenhouse effect.”
 You’ll also want to keep those plants covered for multiple days (per the latest forecast).

 For tall plants, something is better than nothing.

-Though Moon and his team often use bamboo to make teepees around taller shrubs or plants, when you can’t reach the top of a plant on your own—“let’s say you have something like a brugmansia,” says Moon, “or something very sensitive”—you can also just wrap the foliage and the trunks in a spiral pattern, if you can’t do a full on tent-style covering.
+Though Moon and his team often use bamboo to make teepees around taller shrubs or plants, when you can’t reach the top of a plant on your own—“let’s say you have something like a brugmansia,” Moon says, “or something very sensitive”—you can also just wrap the foliage and the trunks in a spiral pattern, if you can’t do a full-on tent-style covering.
 “That’s still better than nothing.”

 Try piling leaves and mulch around sensitive plants.

-“Especially things like limes and lemons—they’re our most sensitive citrus,” Moon says.
+“Especially things like limes and lemons—they’re our most sensitive citrus,” says Moon.
 “Sometimes they can get killed to the ground when we have an extended freeze.”
 Piling up leaves and mulch around their trunks helps insulate and protect them.
-When the cold spell is done, you can just rake it all away when the weather lets up.
+Just rake it all away when the weather lets up.